mconcas/plancton/README.md

 	# plancton-bootstrap <mconcas/plancton-conf:dryrun>

+or:

+	# plancton-bootstrap --dryrun

-It will run a sample of a Plancton setup relying only on `busybox` pilot containers that will sleep [Credits for the name to G.]
+It will run a sample of a Plancton setup relying only on `busybox` pilot containers that will sleep for some time and will auto-terminate after that.

+[Credits for the name to G.]